 - If you skimp on sleep, you shouldn’t expect to have much willpower at all.
 That’s like forgetting to charge your phone overnight.

-- Part of developing willpower is to be able to rely on yourself to keep your word.
-You erode your willpower and confidence when you constantly cheat yourself and not try harder to keep your personal commitments.
+- Discipline and willpower are largely about being able to rely on yourself to keep your word.
+You grind away at your willpower and confidence when you constantly cheat yourself.

 - Willpower is a human thing… and because you’re human, you should expect you (and your willpower) to be imperfect.